-The goal of this multi-year campaign is to promote open access to research to accelerate progress towards solving the climate crisis and preserving global biodiversity.
+The goal of the Open Climate Campaign is to promote open access to research to accelerate progress towards solving the climate crisis and preserving global biodiversity.
 If we are going to solve these global challenges, the knowledge (research, data, educational resources, software) about them must be open.

 Bring attention to the issue of access to knowledge on climate change

-We will develop easily understood campaign materials that describe the importance of the campaign particularly to researchers who are producing the knowledge and informing them of tools that can open their outputs.
+We have developed easily understood campaign materials that describe the importance of the campaign particularly to researchers who are producing the knowledge and informing them of tools that can open their outputs.

 open access review of climate and biodiversity research

 We know we want increase open access to research on climate science and biodiversity, but where are we now?
-We will work with bibliometric experts to determine the percent of open vs. closed climate science and biodiversity research and publish the results openly.
+We are working with bibliometric experts to determine the percent of open vs. closed climate science and biodiversity research and publish the results openly.

-We will create a strategic road map for breaking down and circumventing legal and policy barriers to support new open access incentives.
-We will also adapt existing and/or adopt new policies and incentives with governments and institutions to clear barriers to open knowledge.
+We have created a strategic road map for breaking down and circumventing legal and policy barriers to support new open access incentives.
+We have also adapted existing and/or creating new policies and incentives with governments and institutions to clear barriers to open knowledge.

 Help national governments to adopt and implement strong OA policies

-We will identify opportunities to engage national governments about opening publicly funded research outputs on climate and biodiversity, and help governments create, adopt and implement equitable open access policies.
+We have identified opportunities to engage national governments about opening publicly funded research outputs on climate and biodiversity, and are helping governments create, adopt and implement equitable open access policies.

 Help funders to adopt and implement strong OA policies

-We will identify opportunities to engage non-government funders about opening publicly funded research outputs on climate and biodiversity, and help funders create, adopt and implement new or update existing open access policies.
+We have identified opportunities to engage non-government funders about opening publicly funded research outputs on climate and biodiversity, and are helping funders create, adopt and implement new or update existing open access policies.

 Help environmental organizations to adopt and implement strong OA policies

-We will help the environmental organizations create, adopt and implement new or update existing open access policies.
-We will also work with environmental organizations to share their climate change and biodiversity content, including their educational resources, with the public.
+We are helping environmental organizations create, adopt and implement new or update existing open access policies.
+We are also working with environmental organizations to share their climate change and biodiversity content, including their educational resources, with the public.

 Engage and contribute to international frameworks on climate and biodiversity

-We will identify, engage, and contribute to draft frameworks (e.g., UN Convention on Biological Diversity: Global Biodiversity Framework) to include funder open access policy recommendations, and the public benefits of open access knowledge.
+We are identifying, engaging, and contributing to draft frameworks (e.g., UN Convention on Biological Diversity: Global Biodiversity Framework) to include funder open access policy recommendations, and the public benefits of open access knowledge.

 Obtain campaign endorsements

-We will work with international organizations, funders, governments, university climate and biodiversity departments, research centers and open access advocates to endorse and communicate the campaign to lead to more open access climate and biodiversity research.
+We are working with international organizations, funders, governments, university climate and biodiversity departments, research centers and open access advocates to endorse and communicate the campaign to lead to more open access climate and biodiversity research.

 ensure inclusive outcomes throughout the campaign

-We will identify topics and challenges specific to traditionally excluded geographical regions and work to ensure this campaign both includes and privileges working these partners.
+We are identifying topics and challenges specific to traditionally excluded geographical regions and working to ensure this campaign both includes and privileges working these partners.

 Identify and open important climate and biodiversity research